martagrenno/SC_exam_HiGGS_MachineLearning/README.md

-- The overlapping histograms highlight **how well each feature separates signal from background**.
+- From these overlapping histograms of the feautures we can say that there is not a clear difference between background and signal.
-- Some variables (e.g. `jet_b_tag`) show clear differences between signal and background, making them highly discriminative.
+- Some variables (e.g. `jet_b_tag`) show some differences between signal and background, making them more discriminative.
 - Other variables (e.g. `eta`, `phi`) look more similar, meaning they are less powerful on their own, but still valuable when combined in the model.
-- This visualization helps justify the chosen feature set and assess their relevance before training the classifier.

-In summary, the figure provides an overview of the dataset and shows **how signal and background differ across the selected features**.

 In this second figure below we can see the **correlation matrix** of all input features used in the machine learning model.